 Another famous part of Khmer culture is Apsara dancing, and there are plenty of places offering daily showings of this classical Cambodian art form.

-Angkor Silk Farm (Pouk District) offers free guided tours of the silk-making process, from mulberry bush cultivation to production of silk fabrics and accessories.
-During the tour, visitors will be treated to a detailed guide of silkworm farming, cocoon unwinding, preparation of the silk threads, ikat technique (tie-dying of the threads) and silk weaving.
+Angkor Silk Farm, located out in Pouk District and part of Artisans Angkor, offers free guided tours of the silk-making process, from mulberry bush cultivation to production of silk fabrics and accessories.
+During the tour, visitors are treated to a detailed guide to silkworm farming, cocoon unwinding, preparation of the silk threads, ikat technique (tie-dying of the threads) and silk weaving.
 There is also an onsite shop selling top quality silk products.